3dproger/AxelChat/README.md

 <b><a href="/../../releases">Download</a></b>

-# Build
+# Build (deprecated)
 ### Setting Up the Environment for Windows 7 and newer, x64
-1. Install Visual Studio Community 2019: https://visualstudio.microsoft.com
-  <br> 1.1 In Visual Studio Installer enable ```Development of classic C++ applications``` component
-  <br> 1.2 In tab ```Language Packs``` enable only English beacuse there may be encoding problems in displaying compiler messages when in other languages
-  <br> 1.3 After installation, you do not need to run Visual Studio
-2. Download Open Source Qt online installer (sign-up or login required during installing): https://www.qt.io/download-qt-installer or you can also find the offline installers but this is not the recommended way
+1. Download Open Source Qt online installer (sign-up or login required during installing): https://www.qt.io/download-qt-installer or you can also find the offline installers but this is not the recommended way
-3. Run Qt installer and login/sign-up
+2. Run Qt installer and login/sign-up
-4. In page ```Selection of Components``` you need enabled components:
+3. While installing select components:
-    * Qt / Qt 5.15.x / MSVC 2019 64-bit
+    * Qt / Qt 5.15.x / MinGW x.x.x 64-bit
     * Developer and Designer Tools / Qt Creator x.x.x CDB Debugger Support
     * Developer and Designer Tools / Debugging Tools for Windows
     * Developer and Designer Tools / OpenSSL 1.1.1x Toolkit / OpenSSL 32-bit binaries